2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity

 The generalized seniority number of a Slater determinant built over these spin-orbitals is simply the number of incomplete shells present in the determinant i.e. shells that are neither empty nor fully-occupied.
-More precisely, let $\chi_{i_1,j_1}\wedge\cdots\wedge\chi_{i_1,j_{k_1}}\wedge\cdots\wedge\chi_{i_p,j_p}\wedge\cdots\wedge\chi_{i_p,j_{k_p}}$ be such a Slater determinant (where $\wedge$ the intrinsiquely antisymmetrical, ``Grassmann'' or ``exterior'' product \cite{Cassam2003-jmp}), one counts $1$ for every $k_m$ such that $0<k_m<d_m$ (assuming all spinorbitals are distinct otherwise the determinant is zero).
+More precisely, let $\chi_{i_1,j_1}\wedge\cdots\wedge\chi_{i_1,j_{k_1}}\wedge\cdots\wedge\chi_{i_p,j_p}\wedge\cdots\wedge\chi_{i_p,j_{k_p}}$ be such a Slater determinant (where $\wedge$ denotes the intrinsically antisymmetrical, ``Grassmann'' or ``exterior'' product \cite{Cassam2003-jmp}), one counts $1$ for every $k_m$ such that $0<k_m<d_m$ (assuming all spin-orbitals are distinct otherwise the determinant is zero).
 This definition extends over linear combinations of Slater determinants having same generalized seniority number.
-Then, note that the definition is invariant under arbitrary rotations (or more generally, unitary transformations) of the spinorbitals within the same shell.
-Hence, it is legitimate to talk of seniority with respect to the shell decomposition and not just with respect to the spinorbital partition.
+Then, note that the definition is invariant under arbitrary rotations (or more generally, unitary transformations) of the spin-orbitals within the same shell.
+Hence, it is legitimate to talk of seniority with respect to the shell decomposition and not just with respect to the spin-orbital partition.\\

-When there are $m$ orbitals, one can retrieve the usual notion of seniority \cite{Racah1943,Dean2003,Zelevinsky2003,Bytautas2011} by decomposing the Hilbert space into $m$ two-dimensional Hilbert subspaces, $\mathcal{H}=\mathcal{H}_1\oplus\cdots\oplus\mathcal{H}_m$, where each $\mathcal{H}_i$ is spanned by two spin-orbitals of spin-$\a$ and spin-$\b$, respectively.
-However, other partitions not only based on spin-degeneracy, can prove physically relevant, such as partitions into atomic shell orbitals (hence the name we have coined), or into spatially degenerate molecular orbitals.
+When there are $m$ orbitals, one can retrieve the usual notion of seniority \cite{Racah1943,Dean2003,Zelevinsky2003,Bytautas2011} by decomposing the Hilbert space into $m$ two-dimensional Hilbert subspaces, $\mathcal{H}=\mathcal{H}_1\oplus\cdots\oplus\mathcal{H}_m$, where each $\mathcal{H}_i$ is spanned by two spin-orbitals of spin-$\a$ and spin-$\b$, respectively, with the same spatial part.
+However, other partitions not only based on spin-degeneracy, can prove physically relevant, such as partitions into atomic shell orbitals (hence the name we have coined), or into spatially degenerate molecular orbitals.\\